lucy924/ThesisCode/README.md

 ### Differential modification analysis - DMR
 `modkit` and `DSS` were used for DMR analysis.
 As mentioned above, DMR analysis in modkit was performed concurrently with DMP analysis.
 `DSS` analysis, along with trialling other methods, are here: [run_other_DMR.alltests.R](Chapter3/bebic_analysis/run_other_DMR.alltests.R)
 Because there were so few DMR results, all the code from the related files above are condensed into one jupyter notebook: [segments_all_test.ipynb](Chapter3/bebic_analysis/segments_all_test.ipynb)

-### Genes and ENCODE annotation
+### Gene analyses
-Annotations were added using genome analysis packages in R. concurrently to plotting on the karyograms.
-Plotting code is here: [karyoplot_DMPs.ipynb](Chapter3/bebic_analysis/karyoplot_DMPs.ipynb).
-References used were from the CHM13-T2T gene and ENCODE annotation data, https://github.com/marbl/CHM13 (gene annotation version JHU RefSeqv110 + Liftoff v5.1)
+Code for DMP/DMR mapping to genes and ENCODE data, as well as Gene Ontology and KEGGG pathway analyses, can be found in [gene_analyses.ipynb](Chapter3/bebic_analysis/gene_analyses.ipynb) for 5mC and 5hmC, and in some cases for 6mA.
+Identified genes were input into GO and KEGG enrichment analyses using `goana` and `kegga` from the limma package in R.

-### Ontology and pathway analysis
+#### Genes and ENCODE annotation
-Identified genes were input into GO and KEGG enrichment analyses using `goana` and `kegga` from the limma package in R. GO terms were additionally grouped in semantic space using GO-Figure! (https://gitlab.com/evogenlab/GO-Figure)
+References used were from the CHM13-T2T gene and ENCODE annotation data, here: https://github.com/marbl/CHM13 (gene annotation version JHU RefSeqv110 + Liftoff v5.1).
-See pathway analysis code here: [pathway_mapping.ipynb](Chapter3/bebic_analysis/pathway_mapping.ipynb)
+Lolliplots were made to show were DMPs and DMRs are mapped to gene regions, and are located here: [Chapter3/bebic_analysis/lolliplots](Chapter3/bebic_analysis/lolliplots).
+Only relevant genes or locations with multiple mappings across methods (modkit/minfi/DSS) or cell lines (SW780/RT4) are presented in the main thesis body.